exilesprx/blockchain/README.md

 Jest is used to test the applicaiton code.
 However, Babel is required in order to support TypeScript when testing the source code.

 ### TODO
+- Database
+    - use eventstoreDB
+    - persist transactions submitted and verified (from API)
+    - persist mined blocks (from miner)
 - Bank
     - Transactions
         - added to a pool via API